RESTful-Otaku/unhaunter/tools/ghost_radio/assets/phrasebooks/player/standard_phrases/EXAMPLE_TAGS.md

 phrase: "We approach you with respect and curiosity."
 semantic_tags:
   - Statement: Approach # The player is describing their manner of interaction.
-  - Attitude: Respectful  # The player is emphasizing their respectful approach.
+  - Attitude: Respectful  # The player is emphasising their respectful approach.
-  - Attitude: Curious  #  The player is emphasizing their curious approach.
+  - Attitude: Curious  #  The player is emphasising their curious approach.
 speech_act: Assertive  #  The player is declaring their intentions.
 phrase_vector:
   informal_formal: 0.6 #  Moderately formal, indicating a professional approach.